meaganjorn9-del/MRE-320-PID-Rover-Report/README.md

 The 3-wheel configuration (2 driven + 1 caster) eliminated rocking and provided perfect ground contact at all times.
 No complex suspension needed.

 ### 7. 7.4V LiPo Battery Considerations
 The 7.4V LiPo battery provides sufficient voltage and current for both motors and Arduino.
-A 1000µF capacitor across the motor power supply smoothed current spikes and prevented Arduino resets.